Rundeck Integration: Rundeck Node Data

-Device42 offers a plugin for integrating with Rundeck to dynamically pull node data from Device42’s CMDB.
+Device42 offers a Rundeck integration plugin that can dynamically pull node data from Device42’s CMDB.

 To install the Rundeck plugin, Device42 offers a precompiled jar file available at Device42’s Rundeck Integration Page.
 Alternatively, you can clone the repository from Device42’s Github page and build the plugin using Gradle.
 After downloading or compiling the plugin, it should be placed in Rundeck’s plugin folder.
 On Ubuntu the default location for this is /etc/rundeck/libext.